Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function

-Our findings indicate that the model's effectiveness does not significantly deviate under changes in sub-resolution physics or cosmological parameters, showing strong consistency between our model predictions and these independent simulations. \item Unlike previous works~\citep{Cui:2014aga,Bocquet:2015pva,Castro:2020yes}, our model does not rely on a single baryonic physics model or assume the universality of the HMF as a function of cosmology.
-This flexibility represents a significant advantage over other calibrations for the impact of baryonic feedback on the HMF, which cannot predict outcomes under altered baryonic models and implicitly assumes HMF universality. \item The findings of our research substantiate previous claims about the potential significant impact of baryons, if neglected, on the cosmological constraints derived from the \textit{Euclid} photometric galaxy cluster number counts. \item Most importantly, the uncertainties linked with our model for correcting baryonic effects on cluster masses are shown to be subdominant to the precision of the expected calibration of the mass-observable relation with \textit{Euclid} as well as our current understanding of the baryon fraction within galaxy clusters. \end{itemize}
+Our findings indicate that the model's effectiveness does not significantly deviate with changes to the subresolution physics or cosmological parameters, showing strong consistency between our model predictions and these independent simulations. \item Unlike previous works~\citep{Cui:2014aga,Bocquet:2015pva,Castro:2020yes}, our model does not rely on a single baryonic physics model or assume the universality of the HMF as a function of cosmology.
+This flexibility represents a significant advantage over other calibrations of the impact of baryonic feedback on the HMF, which cannot predict outcomes under altered baryonic models and implicitly assume HMF universality. \item The findings of our research substantiate previous claims concerning the potentially significant impact of baryons ---if neglected--- on the cosmological constraints derived from the \Euclid photometric galaxy cluster number counts. \item Most importantly, the uncertainties linked to our model for correcting baryonic effects on cluster masses are shown to be subdominant to both the precision of the expected calibration of the mass--observable relation with \Euclid and our current understanding of the baryon fraction within galaxy clusters. \end{itemize}